ranja-sarkar/Time_series/README.md

 <img width="568" height="190" alt="ts1" src="https://github.com/user-attachments/assets/f85b9ea2-79ec-42cb-ae8c-f5bc197e530a" />

+In the figure above showing ACF and PACF, there’s a strong residual seasonal effect upon detrending.
+The time-series has not become fully stationary.

 In differencing, use difference between two consecutive values in time.
 Differencing can deal with both changes in the mean (first-order difference) as well as changes in the mean movement (second-order difference).

 <img width="556" height="188" alt="ts2" src="https://github.com/user-attachments/assets/eb60b373-e762-4520-b5aa-58ce884e4ab8" />

+In the figure above, there is no correlation between the time steps.
+Stationarity has been achieved by differencing.

+📌 Partial autocorrelation is the autocorrelation without the carry-over (correlation between non-consecutive points in the time-series).

 ---